 Welcome to “Fixing U.S. Healthcare – A Doctor’s Blog.”

 U.S. healthcare was a key issue in the 2016 Presidential election.
 Bernie Sanders, Hillary Clinton and Donald Trump each promised to fix healthcare.
 Healthcare was a key issue in the 2018 mid-term elections.
 Now, once again, leading up to the 2020 election, healthcare and healthcare costs are a top voter issue.

-But ever since taking office, President Trump and the newly elected 116th (2018) Congress, as well as candidates for the 2020 race, face the same obstacles to U.S. healthcare reform as confronted other Presidents these last 40 years — how to control costs and maintain quality while ensuring access for all.
+President Trump, the newly elected 116th (2018) Congress, as well as candidates for the 2020 race, face the same obstacles to U.S. healthcare reform as confronted other Presidents these last 40 years — how to control costs and maintain quality while ensuring access for all.
 And how to overcome vested interests and lack of political consensus.

-Congress and the President continue tinkering with stop-gap measures to fix specific problems, and relying on “competition” to do the rest.
+Congress and the President tried to tinker with stop-gap measures to fix specific problems, while relying on “competition” to do the rest.

 The Real Problem – Unsustainable Costs

 But so far, the President and Congress have not been directly addressing the Real Problem with U.S. healthcare — relentless cost increases that are built into the system, but hidden from public view until recently.
 Many of the President’s 2020 challengers have now named those rising healthcare costs as a top campaign focus.

 These silently rising costs are simply unsustainable.
 They negatively affect the U.S. economy, politics and society.
 In addition, many Americans are beginning to question whether they are getting their money’s worth from so much healthcare spending.
 Most importantly, healthcare costs are now hitting Americans directly in the pocketbook, as well.
 All of their gain in wages during the first decade of the 2000s was offset by increased premiums and copays, keeping their take-home pay flat.
 Healthcare costs are now a top cause of household debt and often of bankruptcy.